 Online donations can be made at: the Wendt Center’s donation page

-To ensure you receive credit towards your camp sponsorship, please inform your sponsors to enter Camp Sponsorship and your full name in the designation block.
+To ensure you receive credit toward your camp sponsorship, please inform your sponsors to select “Change Recipient” and search for your name.

 Profiles of Children who have attended camp

 To help you better tell the story of campers and volunteers at Camp Forget-Me-Not/Camp Erin DC, we have gathered a few mini-profiles of children and buddies who have attended:

 “I was matched with eight-year-old H, who lost her dad to a brain tumor about 4 years ago.
 Since the buddy matching process takes into account age, how the buddy and camper lost their loved ones, gender, and other compatibility factors, H was matched with a volunteer who had also lost her father to a brain tumor.
 H’s 10-year-old sister also attended Camp.
 Their mother worried the two girls would want to spend a lot of time together but they actually seemed to enjoy the break from each other.
 H was very quiet and shy about participating in Camp activities at first but she soon warmed up and made friends with the other campers in our group.
 She enjoyed arts and crafts and liked helping out with the meals.”